maddiemakes/zombiegame/README.md

 # zombiegame
-2D zombie game by Jordan Wells, Jacob Smith, and Samuel Murray.
+2D zombie game by Madison Wells, Jacob Smith, and Heather Murray.

 ## Gameplay Instructions
 - Zombies come in waves.
 Shoot them with your guns.